hemantksingh/messup-learn/People/Leadership.md

 - Gettting your message across
 - Why, what, how and now what?
 Focus on the why of your message.
 - Know your audience, if you are presenting to senior leadership, they are probably going to be interested in the cost, timeline, resource required and the customer impact of your initiative.
 - Conisder the impact of body language and non verbal communication on your message.
-- Practicing mindfulnes, deep belly breathing and visualization before an important presentation can help you less nervous and maybe even smile.
+Practicing mindfulnes, deep breathing and visualization before an important presentation can help in calming nerves and relax.

 ## Influence

 - [Influencing others](./Influence.md) requires using your relationships and network for supporting your initiatives
+- Explore how you can engage and include others in the early stages of your challenge to get their buy-in and support
 - Reflect on your level of influence and where it comes from
-- Explore how you can engage and include others in the early stages of your challenge to get their buy-in and support

 ## Political savy